 IoT applications began in Japan at a slow grind, with minimal hype.
 Today, there are more than 3.17 million individual IoT (SIM card) subscriptions in Japan.
 NTT DoCoMo has more than 1.5 million users, coming mostly from transportation, surveillance, remote payment (including vending machines), logistics assistance, and remote metering sectors.
 KDDI, meanwhile, has focused on high-speed, large-capacity IoT communications from the very beginning and has acquired more than one million users in the transportation and logistics sectors through in-vehicle, small scale, lightweight and low-cost IoT communications services.
 SoftBank, which is a relatively recent telco entrant, has little more than a quarter million subscriptions.
 Most of its relevant products involve consumer electronics, along with a small number of elevator surveillance and vending machine device services.

 Japan’s telecom industry has high hopes for the IoT.
-It is expected to explode in sectors like telemetering, transportation management, e-payment, surveillance, digital signage, and data backup.
+It is expected to explode in sectors such as telemetering, transportation management, e-payment, surveillance, digital signage, and data backup.
 This brings huge business opportunities by creating new potential growth areas in an already saturated Japanese mobile market.

 Japan’s most popular IoT services currently involve vending machines, transportation management, surveillance and e-wallet services.
 Most of the IoT applications, such as billing and payment, do not consume much bandwidth.
 In fact, more than half are supported by 2G networks, and for those that require 3G support, 384 Kbps is sufficient.